-The Development Area is located south of Tamworth and is bounded to the west by the New England Highway/Goonoo Goonoo Road and to the west and by Burgmanns Lane to the south.
-Goonoo Goonoo Creek, a tributary of the Peel River is situated to the east of the Development Area.
+The Development Area is located south-west of Tamworth and is bounded to the west by Duri Road/Werris Creek Road and by Burgmanns Lane to the south.
+Burkes Gully, a tributary of the Peel River, runs from the north-west diagonally through the Development Area to the south-east.

 The Development Area is situated within a landscape described as undulating to low rolling hills with long gently waning side slopes (Banks 2001).
 The environments range from cleared open woodlands through to heavily cultivated open grasslands (Banks 2001).
-The Development Area, being relatively flat, is subject to sheet flow drainage toward the Goonoo Goonoo Creek (Banks 2001).
+The Development Area, being relatively flat, is subject to sheet flow drainage (Banks 2001).